The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

-Reentry to France is allowed for: Entry is partially open for citizens and permanent residents of Italy
+Entry into France is allowed for: Entry is unrestricted for citizens and permanent residents of Italy

 The government of France has imposed these measures to reduce the spread of COVID-19:

-Last checked on 6/12/21.
-We do our best to keep this information up to date, but regulations can change so please double check the latest COVID-19 travel safety regulations ahead of your train to Paris from Rome here.
+Last checked on 10/1/22.
+Please check the latest COVID-19 travel safety regulations closer to the travel date of your train to Paris from Rome.

-When taking the train from Paris to Rome, you can choose to depart from train stations like Paris Gare de Lyon, Paris Gare du Nord and Paris Gare de l'Est. Your journey can end in train stations such as Roma Termini, Roma Tiburtina and Roma Ostiense.
+When taking a train from Paris, you have a couple of train stations you can depart from including Paris Gare de Lyon, Paris Gare du Nord and Paris Gare de l'Est. When you arrive in Rome, your train can arrive in train stations including Roma Termini, Roma Tiburtina and Roma Ostiense.

-Omio customers who travel this route most frequently depart from Paris Gare de Lyon and arrive in Roma Termini.
+Omio customers traveling this route book their trains from Paris Gare de Lyon to Roma Termini.

-Passengers board the train most frequently from Paris Gare de Lyon, which is located around 0 mile (s) / 0 km away from the city center, and they get off the train at Roma Termini, located 0 mile (s) / 0 km away from the city center.
+Passengers board the train most frequently from Paris Gare de Lyon, which is located around 1.9 miles (3.1 km) away from the city center, and they get off the train at Roma Termini, located 1.6 miles (2.6 km) away from the city center.